Canberra Crescent Condominium near Canberra Plaza and MRT station

 Comparative Market Analysis

-Nevertheless, to gain deeper insights into Canberra Crescent Condo’s investment potential, we will undertake a comparative analysis of property price trends across four regions of Singapore.
+Nevertheless, to gain deeper insights into Canberra Crescent Residences' investment potential, we will undertake a comparative analysis of property price trends across four regions of Singapore.
 This will provide crucial data for informed decision-making.

 1. District 27 (Yishun/Sembawang).